SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 the scorepoints!

 Consider playing a game of rugby, or a game of cards, the scorekeeper does not need to get scorepoints off the players.
-The same holds for a fat currency issuer. they are scorekeepers for the economy.
+The same holds for a fiat currency issuer. they are scorekeepers for the economy.
 The scorekeeping is real, not fictional, it is not "funny money", there are severe penalties for violating the scoring system.
 Try creating our own NZD scorepoints!